irunguliz/pizza/README.md

-# Introduction to Delani Studios
+# Introduction to Liz's Pizza
-## This Studio portfolio was created and designed by Liz Irungu on 25/07/2021.
+## This food website was created and designed by Liz Irungu on 01/08/2021.
 # Project Description
-This is a project that informs users of Delani studios,what they do, how to contact them and their services.
+This is a project that allows customers to purchase pizza and leave feedback.
 # Setup Instructions
-To use this portfolio you need to have strong internet connection and access it from github.
+To use this website you need to have strong internet connection and access it from github.
 # Technology used
 * Html
 * Css
 * Bootstrap
 * Javascript
 * JQuery
+* Constructor
+* Prototypes
 # Website requirements
 * Chrome browser
 * Github